jeffknupp/blog/in_progress/open_source.md

 documentation), we can always use the package's version to populate the `version` parameter in `setup`.

+`long_description` is the reStructured Text-formatted document used by PyPI as the description on your project's PyPI page.
+As there is another file, `README.md` with almost the exact same content, I use [pandoc](http://johnmacfarlane.net/pandoc/) to automatically convert `README.md` to `README.rst`.
+Thus, we can simply `read` the file `README.rst` and use that as the value for `long_description`.

+py.test (discussed below) has a special entry to allow `python setup.py test` to work correctly.
+That code snippet was taken directly from the `py.test` documentation.

 ## Source Control With Git, Project Management with GitHub